• Skip to primary navigation

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-• I like using metal skewers for my shish kabob they hold the chunks of meat better.
+• You can use wooden skewers but I like using stainless steel skewers for my shish kabob they hold the chunks of meat better.

 📣 Try These Kabob Recipes